django/channels_redis/README.rst

     registry.register_serializer('myformat', MyFormatSerializer)

-**NOTE**: the registry allows to override the serializer class used for a specific format without any particular check nor constraint, thus it is recommended to pay attention with order-of-imports when using third-party serializers which may override a built-in format.
+**NOTE**: the registry allows you to override the serializer class used for a specific format without any check nor constraint.
+Thus it is recommended that to pay particular attention to the order-of-imports when using third-party serializers which may override a built-in format.

-Serializers are also responsible for encryption *symmetric_encryption_keys*.
-When extending  ``channels_redis.serializers.BaseMessageSerializer`` encryption is already configured in the base class, unless you override ``serialize``/``deserialize`` methods: in this case you should call ``self.crypter.encrypt`` in serialization and ``self.crypter.decrypt`` in deserialization process.
-When using full custom serializer expect an optional sequence of keys to be passed via ``symmetric_encryption_keys``.
+Serializers are also responsible for encryption using *symmetric_encryption_keys*.
+When extending  ``channels_redis.serializers.BaseMessageSerializer`` encryption is already configured in the base class, unless you override the ``serialize``/``deserialize`` methods: in this case you should call ``self.crypter.encrypt`` in serialization and ``self.crypter.decrypt`` in deserialization process.
+When using a fully custom serializer, expect an optional sequence of keys to be passed via ``symmetric_encryption_keys``.

 Dependencies